ibm-cloud-docs/vmwaresolutions/conref.md

 CONTENT:

-Whenever possible, add clusters by using the {{site.data.keyword.vmwaresolutions_full}} console because changes that you make on the VMware vSphere® Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
-Therefore, add clusters to vCenter Server only for on-premises clusters or clusters that you don't plan to manage in the {{site.data.keyword.vmwaresolutions_short}} console.
+Whenever possible, add clusters by using the {{site.data.keyword.vmwaresolutions_full}} console and not the VMware vSphere® Web Client.
+Changes that you make on the vSphere Web Client are not synchronized with the VMware Solutions console.
+If you want to add clusters to vCenter Server instances by using the vSphere Web Client, do so only for on-premises clusters or clusters that you don't manage in the VMware Solutions console.
 {: #para-vcenteraddclusters}

-Whenever possible, delete clusters by using the {{site.data.keyword.vmwaresolutions_full}} console because changes that you make on the VMware vSphere® Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
-Therefore, delete clusters from vCenter Server only for on-premises clusters or clusters that you don't plan to manage in the {{site.data.keyword.vmwaresolutions_short}} console.
+Whenever possible, delete clusters by using the {{site.data.keyword.vmwaresolutions_full}} console and not the VMware vSphere® Web Client.
+Changes that you make on the vSphere Web Client are not synchronized with the VMware Solutions console.
+If you want to delete clusters from vCenter Server instances by using the vSphere Web Client, do so only for on-premises clusters or clusters that you don't manage in the VMware Solutions console.
 {: #para-vcenterremoveclusters}

 Conref section END.